Oscillatory dynamics in complex recurrent neural networks: Cognitive dynamics and pre-stimulus oscillations

 Here $\omega$ is the pre-stimulus brain state frequency that tries to interact with the incoming perturbation characterized by $\omega'$.
 Separating the real and the imaginary parts and applying the constraint that the imaginary part must go to zero on the left and right hand side of Eq. \ref{eq:condition}

 Now considering the case $\omega\sim\omega'$, we have from Eq. \ref{eq:condition2} (if $S$ and $S_{T}$ are in similar phase) we have for $t\rightarrow 0$,

 Thus we have our constraint,

-Thus Eq. \ref{eq:delay_condition2} shows that the resonant frequency of the pre-stimulus brain states in a region varies with $\alpha$ \footnote{ Now if we take the imaginary part of the Eq. \ref{eq:condition2}, then we have (for the case $\omega\sim\omega'$ if $S$ and $S_{T}$ are in similar phase)
+Thus Eq. \ref{eq:delay_condition2} shows that the resonant frequency of the pre-stimulus brain states in a region varies with $\alpha$\footnote{ Now if we take the imaginary part of the Eq. \ref{eq:condition}, then we have (for the case $\omega\sim\omega'$ if $S$ and $S_{T}$ are in similar phase)

 If $S$ and $S_{T}$ are anti-phase then also we have $\tan(\omega t-\theta)=\frac{a_{1}}{a_{2}}<\propto$ and thus $\mathcal{\mathcal{O}}(\omega t)\sim\pi$.On the other hand for the condition $\omega\gg\omega'$, we have $\sin(\omega t-\theta)=0$, and thus Eq. \ref{eq:orderW} follows.
 The condition $\omega'\gg\omega$ is not very informative as it assumed very high frequency stimulus for low frequency brain states.
 Thus overall we have that a pre-stimulus oscillatory brain state characterized by the frequency $\omega$, will be informative about the stimulus if the Eq. \ref{eq:orderW} holds.
 Interestingly, most brain dynamics is a time limited phenomena, and the frequency $\omega$ thus depends upon the delay between the connections as shown in \ref{eq:delay_condition2}.
 However these delays are related to the biophysical process rates.
 Thus this formulation gives a very natural way of looking at which frequencies might appear in the dominant.
 For instance, if the delay $\tau=100$ ms, then $\nu=\frac{\omega}{2\pi}=\frac{1}{\tau}$ would be of the order of 10 Hz.
 This idea is derived here in a non-trivial manner, i.e., just having a refractory period of 100 ms does not guarantee oscillatory solutions.
 Here we have shown how it is possible to have oscillations in the $\alpha$ band can be thought to arise from internal brain dynamics.}.
-Interestingly, $\alpha$ is a spatial term dependant on the spatial connectivity as seen above.
-Thus
+Interestingly, $\alpha$ is a spatial term dependent on the spatial connectivity as seen above.
+Thus the frequencies generated in the oscillatory pre-stimulus brain will depend upon the delay between the regions.